 Under the leadership of Program Director, Nathan Thielman, the Global Health Residency/Fellowship Pathway has established a robust Duke presence on location in Eldoret.
 Residents/Fellows typically make a site visit for five weeks in the beginning of their training, return stateside to complete the Master of Science in Global Health degree at Duke, followed by 9-12 months in Eldoret to work on their research.

-Global Health Fellows, Drs.
-Holland and Bloomfield were each recipients of a Fogarty Fellowship award for their research work in Kenya and are working together with the CVPD Center of Excellence.
+Global Health trainees, Drs.
+Holland, Bloomfield and Park were each recipients of a Fogarty Fellowship award for their research work in Kenya and are working together with the CVPD Center of Excellence.
 Dr. Holland’s project is focusing on the Prevalence of Rheumatic Heart Disease in Western Kenya and Dr. Bloomfield’s is studying the Prevalence of Atherosclerotic Markers among Adult Patients with Congestive Heart Failure.

-Dr. Erin Dainty, a Global Health Fellow in Obstetrics and Gynecology, will be spending nine months in Eldoret collaborating with Moi Faculty beginning this May.
-Her research projects include investigating HPV genotyping in HIV positive women and post-abortion complications due to spontaneous and induced abortions.
+Dr. Erin Dainty, a Global Health Fellow in Obstetrics and Gynecology, spent nine months in Eldoret collaborating with Moi Faculty.
+She investigated HPV genotyping in HIV positive women and post-abortion complications due to spontaneous and induced abortions.

-Global Health Neurosurgery Resident, Dr. Stephen Parker will be in Eldoret beginning in July 2011 to complete his research project, Evaluating biomarkers for mild traumatic brain injury in a triage setting in Western Kenya.
+Global Health Neurosurgery Resident, Dr. Stephen Parker completed his research project, Evaluating biomarkers for mild traumatic brain injury in a triage setting in Western Kenya, in 2011.